cyberDevansh/First-Year-Project-Completed/README.md

 python app.py
 ```

-5. Open the UI in a browser:
+5. Open the UI in a browser (or click the ctrl+click in terminal link):

 - http://127.0.0.1:5000/

-6. ## If you do not want to do all these steps then simply use this only after creating the virtual environment:
+6. ## Or Use this :
 -$env:FLASK_APP = 'app.py'; python -m flask run --host=0.0.0.0 --port=5000

 Notes:
-- If PowerShell blocks the venv activation, run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process` first.
+- If PowerShell blocks the venv activation, run ```Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process``` first.
 - Keep the demo local and do not run the keylogger or phishing templates on production or shared machines.

 ## Why this project?